“How many leads did we get?”

 Actually…in an effort to stream in gazillions of leads, many teams lose sight of what actually matters — long-term conversion, loyalty and happy customers.
 Which, honestly, can be the harder nut to crack when you have multiple audiences, a long sales-cycle, and a prospect’s heavy-duty decision-making process.

 So, let’s get real, people.
 Leads are not numbers.
 They’re people.
 They’re busy.
 They’re swamped.
 And they should never, ever be considered a notch in our belt.

 Let’s Obsess Less About Numbers

 In that monthly meeting with the C-Suite, are you bringing in metrics showing the volume of new leads?
 Does the table cheer loudly, challenge low numbers or simply nod in agreement with the “we’re holding steady” results?

-The reality is that numbers alone do not tell the real whole of Lead Generation success.
+The reality is that numbers alone do not tell the whole story of Lead Generation success.

 Let’s Stop Setting Up the Sales Team for Failure